Mortgage Amortization Calculator

 Your Mortgage Payment is Mostly Interest in the Beginning, Principal at the End

 In the beginning of your mortgage, your payment is comprised of mostly interest and relatively little principal.
 The mix between interest and principal changes a little every monthly and your payment is comprised of mostly principal by the end of your mortgage.
 It is also important to highlight that mortgage amortization does not work "evenly" over the course of your loan.
 In other words, you have not paid off half of your mortgage at the halfway point of your loan.
 For example, for a $380,000 30 year fixed rate mortgage with a 4.0% interest rate, your mortgage balance is approximately $245,000 at the end of year fifteen, or the halfway point, which means you have only paid off $135,000 of your mortgage.
 Using the same example, the loan is not half paid-off until after year nineteen.
 For a 30 year fixed rate mortgage, it takes approximately nineteen to twenty three years to pay-off half the loan amount, depending on your interest rate.
+Our Mortgage Amortization Calculator produces a chart that shows you how your principal and interest payments change over your loan term.

 Amortization Works Differently for Different Types of Mortgages

 Amortization for a fixed rate mortgage works differently than for an adjustable rate mortgage (ARM).
 With a fixed rate mortgage, the mortgage term used to determine the mortgage amortization schedule does not change over the life of the loan.
 For example, the monthly mortgage payment for a 30 year fixed rate mortgage is always based on a 30 year mortgage term.
 With an adjustable rate mortgage, the mortgage balance re-amortizes over the remainder of the mortgage term every time the interest rate adjusts.
 For example, at the end of year 18 of an ARM, the monthly payment is based on the current loan balance, new interest rate and a twelve year loan term (because the mortgage has twelve years remaining).
 While amortization is relatively straightforward for a fixed rate mortgage, borrowers should understand how it can impact the monthly payment for an ARM over the life of the loan.
+With our Mortgage Amortization Calculator, you can select the type and length of mortgage you want to analyze.

 More FREEandCLEAR Mortgage Resources